ormf/cm-incudine/README.md

 Realtime processes can be invoked by either using the events function to an <incudine-stream> or the sprout function.
-The processes now also supports realtime fudi messages in addition to osc and midi messages.
+The processes now also support realtime fudi messages in addition to osc and midi messages.
 To get this done first get the prerequisites:

 - [incudine](http://incudine.sourceforge.net/)